Short, clear answers to common questions about IP addresses, VPN, DNS, browser privacy and how to protect your connection.

 Read guideHow VPNs affect your IP address, location and privacy.

-DNS leaks explained: why DNS queries can reveal websites you visit even when a VPN is on.
+DNS leaks explained: why DNS queries can reveal websites you visit even when a VPN is on and how DNS leak protection reduces the risk.

-Read guideWebRTC leaks in browsers, how they can reveal network addresses, and what you can do about it.
+Read guideWebRTC leaks in browsers: how real-time features can reveal network addresses and what you can do to improve privacy.

 Read guideWhat websites normally log, why IP addresses are stored, and how privacy rules and security affect handling.

-Read guideHow to protect yourself on hotels, cafés, airports and other public WiFi networks.
+Read guideHow to protect yourself on hotels, cafés, airports and other public WiFi networks with HTTPS, VPN, updated devices and safer settings.

 Read guideExplanations of browser signals, cookies, user agents and local networks.